Jakes625/BO_Rawfile_injector/README.md

-BO_Rawfile_injector
+BO Rawfile injector
 ===================

-Repo for my BO Rawfile Injector tool
+Repo for my BO Rawfile Injector tool.

+Make sure you have Ionic.Zlib dll as well as tmapi_net.dll and ps3lib.dll